 Even though you may not have visibility into the actual analytics processes, your brand needs to be an active participant in collaboration with the service provider.
 Most of the involvement will be in the discovery stage, when the vendor will need your help to assess the current situation your brand is in, so that they can figure out how analytics can boost your business.
 Based on this discovery stage, the service-level agreement, or contract, is drafted and signed, prior to the vendor providing the services.

-If you are still not convinced as to why your brand needs to consider analytics outsourcing, the following indicators should help you decide.
+If you are unsure if your brand needs analytics support, the following indicators should help you decide.
 Consider outsourcing if your brand:

-These indicators along with all the reasons stated above, should make a compelling case for you to consider outsourcing your analytics requirements to a service provider like Course5 Intelligence.
-Let us take the burden of analytics, while you run your business and make effective enhancements based on the insights gained.
+This should make a compelling case for you to consider outsourcing your analytics requirements to a service provider like Course5 Intelligence.
+Let us take the burden of analytics, while you optimize your business based on the insights gained.

-Employing AI and custom Machine Learning models for your analytics outsourcing requirements, we can enable you to make effective improvements to your brand with respect to the market, your competition and the customers.
+Employing AI and custom Machine Learning models for your analytics outsourcing requirements can enable you to make effective improvements to your brand with respect to the market, your competition, and the customers.
 Help us to help you leverage your data, make insights actionable and drive digital transformation.